fermisurfaces/IFermi/_sources/cli.rst.txt

 ..
 NOTE::

-    Currently, IFermi only works with VASP calculation outputs.
+    Currently, IFermi's command-line tools only work with VASP calculation outputs.
     Support for additional DFT packages will be added in a future release.

 IFermi is controlled on the command-line using the ``ifermi`` command.
 The available options can be listed using: